-largememorypages [-e exeConfig] [-z systemConfig] [-M sharedCacheKB] [-P maxProcesses] [-C maxSharedCounters] [-p largeMemoryPageSize] -C maxSharedCounters Overrides the setting for SHR_PAGE_CACHE_NUM_SHARED_COUNTERS in a configuration file. -e exeConfig The GemStone executable configuration file.
-See "Executable Configuration File" on page 291. -h Print usage and exit. -M sharedCacheKB The shared cache size.
+-C maxSharedCounters Overrides the setting for SHR_PAGE_CACHE_NUM_SHARED_COUNTERS in a configuration file. -e exeConfig The GemStone executable configuration file.
+See "Executable Configuration File" on page 309. -h Print usage and exit. -M sharedCacheKB The shared cache size.
 The default unit is MB, but KB or GB can also be used.
 Overrides the setting for SHR_PAGE_CACHE_SIZE in a configuration file. -p largeMemoryPageSize Used on Linux only.
 The intended large memory page size, legal values must resolve to 2MB or 1024MB.
 The default is 2MB.
 The default unit is MB, but KB or GB can also be used.
 This overrides a setting for SHR_PAGE_CACHE_LARGE_MEMORY PAGE_SIZE_MB in a configuration file. -P maxProcesses Overrides the setting for SHR_PAGE_CACHE_NUM_PROCS in a configuration file. - z systemConfig The GemStone system configuration file.
-See "System Configuration File" on page 290.
+See "System Configuration File" on page 308.